zzdhybthu/Football-Transfer-Analysis/README.md

 ## Description

-Group project driven by the course "Multivariate Statistical Analysis" in Center of Statistical Science, Tsinghua University, 2024-2025.
+Group project driven by the course "Introduction to Data Science course" in Center of Statistical Science, Tsinghua University, 2024-2025.

 Grade: A